SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

    - Ensure there are no network issues or misconfigurations that might prevent the DHCP response from reaching MAAS.
 Check for VLAN tagging issues or routing problems.

 7. **Review logs and configuration files:**
-   - Check the `maas.log` and `rackd.log` files for any errors or warnings that might indicate issues with DHCP or PXE boot.
+   - Check the [MAAS log files](/t/how-to-use-maas-systemd-logs/8103/) for any errors or warnings that might indicate issues with DHCP or PXE boot.

 8. **Documentation and guides:**
    - Refer to the [official MAAS documentation](https://maas.io/docs/about-dhcp-in-maas) for detailed information on how MAAS works with DHCP and how to properly configure and troubleshoot it.